origo-map/lmsearch-plugin/README.md

 - municipalities - sets in which municipalities the search should be limited to.
 The value is a string delimited with comma sign.

+- statusAddress - specifies which status the address to be searched for should have.
+The options are 'Gällande' or 'Reserverad', defualt is 'Gällande'.

 - showFeature - specifies how matches should be shown.
 The options are 'geometryOnly' or 'popup', defualt is 'geometryOnly'.

 - featureStyles - a object for the style when 'geometryOnly' is selected.